You hear the term ‘content is king’ a lot. But what does it mean?

 At the end of the article, my ‘ascension’ for you will be to offer you a content upgrade to a carefully crafted checklist designed to fast track you to success, save you precious time and improve your content marketing prowess.

-My next steps for you in this instance would be to give me your email address in exchange for this free ‘content upgrade’.
+My next steps for you would be to give me your email address for this free ‘content upgrade’.
 You will then receive more helpful content by email that is not available anywhere else and we can get to know each other a little better.

 My mission is to help and inspire as many people as possible to take action and create their own private beach.
 Some will want paid help from me, and that’s great.
 Most won’t.
 And that’s great too.